ITSAGOAL.org - More than just a game

 Players choose to nominate other players to be executed and a vote ensues (See more info below on this).
 Each player can only be nominated once per day phase and each player can only nominate once per day phase so choose your nominations wisely.
 Dead players cannot nominate but can be nominated (sometimes there is good reason for this).
 Living players can vote on as many different nominations as they wish in any day phase, but once dead, players can only vote once for the whole remainder of the game.

 Once all nominations and votes are done, the day ends.
-Whomever is on the block is executed and, probably, dies (no information is revealed, simply that the player died, or didn?t die) and everyone goes to sleep for the next night phase.
+Whomever is on the block is executed and, probably, dies (no information is revealed, simply that the player died, or didn't die) and everyone goes to sleep for the next night phase.
+Executions always end the day phase no matter whether that execution was from a nomination vote, or triggered by a player ability (e.g. the virgin).

 Night Phases